Terry McConn has been reporting local news in Walla Walla for 35 years.

 During off-hours, he enjoys spending time with family and watching episodes of vintage TV programs from his extensive DVD collection.

-WALLA WALLA — A man accused of robbing his ex-girlfriend in March pleaded guilty Monday afternoon in Walla Walla County Superior Court to a reduced charge.
+A Walla Walla man accused of leading police on a vehicle chase in the city last month pleaded guilty this morning in Superior Court to a reduced charge.